nelson-pechmay/simple_snake/README.md

 # simple_snake
 This repository aims to host a simple version of the classical snake game in 2D.
+You can control de motion of the snake using the arrow key on your keyboard.

 # How to play it?
 You can load the game on the browser here: https://nelson-pechmay.github.io/simple_snake/